 Income from Continuing Operations per share(diluted), excluding adjustments, is a non-GAAP financial measure.
-Income per Diluted Share from continuing operations, excluding adjustments, equals income from continuing operations, as reported, on a per share (diluted) basis, adjusted to exclude (1) loss from early extinguishment of debt, (2) accelerated amortization of software to be abandoned, (3) impairment and (gain) loss on sale of businesses, net, (4) acquisition and integration expenses from the acquisition of HMA, (5) expenses related to government legal settlements and related costs (other than HMA legal proceedings underlying the CVR agreement), (6) income (expense) from fair value adjustments, net of legal expenses, related to the HMA legal proceedings underlying the CVR agreement, (7) gain on the sale of investments in unconsolidated affiliates, (8) expenses incurred related to the spin-off of Quorum Health Corporation, (9) expenses incurred related to the sale of a majority interest in the home care division, (10) expense related to employee termination benefits and other restructuring charges, (11) the overall impact of the change in estimate related to net patient revenue recorded in the fourth quarter of 2017 resulting from the increase of contractual allowances and the provision for bad debts and (12) expense related to the net effect of changes to the corporate income tax rate.
+Income per Diluted Share from continuing operations, excluding adjustments, equals income from continuing operations, as reported, on a per share (diluted) basis, adjusted to exclude (1) loss from early extinguishment of debt, (2) accelerated amortization of software to be abandoned, (3) impairment and (gain) loss on sale of businesses, net, (4) acquisition and integration expenses from the acquisition of HMA, (5) expenses related to government legal settlements and related costs (other than HMA legal proceedings underlying the CVR agreement), (6) income (expense) from fair value adjustments, net of legal expenses, related to the HMA legal proceedings underlying the CVR agreement, (7) gain on the sale of investments in unconsolidated affiliates, (8) expenses incurred related to the spin-off of Quorum Health Corporation, (9) expenses incurred related to the sale of a majority interest in the home care division, (10) expense related to employee termination benefits and other restructuring charges, (11) the overall impact of the change in estimate related to net patient revenue recorded in the fourth guarter of 2017 resulting from the increase of contractual allowances and the provision for bad debts and (12) expense related to the net effect of changes to the corporate income tax rate.
 The Company uses income from continuing operations per share (diluted), excluding these adjustments, to evaluate performance of the Company's operations exclusive of certain items that we believe impact the comparability of results from period to period.
-The Company believes that information about income from continuing operations per share (diluted), excluding these adjustments is useful to investors, particularly where the impact of the excluded items is significant in relation to reported income from continuing operations, because the measure provides investors with an additional tool for comparing between periods of the
+The Company believes that information about income from continuing operations per share (diluted), excluding these adjustments is useful to investors, particularly where the impact of the excluded items is significant in relation to reported income from continuing operations, because the measure provides investors with an additional tool for comparing between periods of the operating performance of the Company's business and allows investors to evaluate the impact of these items separately from the impact of the operations of the business.
 Income from Continuing Operations per Share (diluted), excluding adjustments, is not a measurement of financial performance under U.S. GAAP.
 It should not be considered in isolation or as a substitute for net income, operating income, income from continuing operations per share, or any other measure calculated in accordance with U.S. GAAP.
 The items excluded from Income from Continuing Operations per Share (diluted), excluding adjustments, are significant components in understanding and evaluating financial performance.
 This non-GAAP financial measure may not be comparable to similarly titled measures reported by other companies.